ncm88/BART/README.md

 <img src="images/filtersignal.png" alt="filtered signal comparison" width="1000" height="400"> <br>
 <br>
-* 4: A PD output value is computed and mapped to a PWM speed signal (output magnitude) and a direction signal (output sign)
+* 4: A PD output value is computed and mapped to a PWM speed signal (PD output magnitude) and a direction signal (PD output sign)

 This control cycle occurs every time the register TIM6_CNT overflows, ensuring a hard real-time control frequency of 1kHz, however timer configurations can be modified such as to allow for control frequencies of up to 10kHz if required.

-An example showing the controller in action while drawing a square is shown below:
+An example showing the controller in action while drawing a square is provided below:

 <img src="images/squarecontcap.png" alt="square controller waveform tracking" width="1000" height="400">